rafaldr91/bitPayMagentoPlugin/README.md

 2. Verify that your web server is not blocking POSTs from servers it may not recognize.
 Double check this on your firewall as well, if one is being used.
 3. Check the bitpay.log file for any errors during BitPay payment attempts.
 If you contact BitPay support, they will ask to see the log file to help diagnose the problem.
+The log file will be found inside your Magento's var/log/ directory.
 4. Check the version of this plugin agains the official plugin repository to ensure you are using the latest version.
 Your issue might have been addressed in a newer version!
 5. If all else fails, send an email describing your issue *in detail* to support@bitpay.com